-When this plan was originally adopted in late 1998, the town had already reached about 85% of its build-out population.
-Additional development has been mostly in the form of infill on the remaining vacant parcels or by replacing existing buildings, plus the unanticipated final phases of Bay Beach which have been constructed after the circuit court ruled against the town's contention that the final phases were inconsistent with this plan and were not vested.
+When this plan was originally adopted in late 1998, Because the town had is already reached at about 85% of its build-out population.
+Additional development has been mostly will be in the form of infill on the remaining vacant parcels or by replacing existing buildings, plus the unanticipated final phases of Bay Beach which have been constructed after the circuit court ruled against the town's contention that the final phases were inconsistent with this plan and were not vested.
+There are now 7,710 dwelling units;

-Only 112 of the additional 1,028 dwelling units forecasted in 1998 for by build-out remain to be constructed (see the Future Land Use Element and the 2007 Evaluation and Appraisal Report).
+Only 112 of the additional 1,028 dwelling units more are forecasted in 1998 for by build-out remain to be constructed (see the Future Land Use Element and the 2007 Evaluation and Appraisal Report).
 Most other development activity within the town is the voluntary replacement of existing structures which are often aging, obsolete, or just an economic underutilization of valuable land.